panoramichq/panoramic-cli/docs/about.md

 - `fields`: array of fields (field slugs) to use in the join

 ## Field YAML file
+First terminology.
+Field and taxon are the refer to the same thing, just historically fields were called taxons.
+Raw taxons are those which are directly pointing to an existing database column.
+Computed taxons contain use some computations performed outside of the existing columns.
+Field slugs for fields defined under a dataset must be namespaced, by using this syntax: `model_slug|field_slug`.
+The pipe operator denotes a namespace.
+Global fields must not have any namespace and must live under the `project root/fields` directory.

 Fields may be automatically scaffolded (pre-created) by running:
 ```sh
 pano field scaffold